 Lincoln Creek Prairie and Trail

 This is a great place to stroll along Aurora's first hike and bike trail, enjoy the plant variety and wildlife of the restored prairie or just find a quiet place to sit.
-PPRI's land is part of a community greenway connecting with the Leadership Center (Nebraska Vocational Agricultural Foundation), Streeter Park and residential areas.
+Lincoln Creek Prairie is part of a community greenway connecting with the Leadership Center (Nebraska Vocational Agricultural Foundation), Streeter Park and residential areas.

 In 1983, Wilma Aalborg donated PPRI's first property, a 6-acre triangle of creek land south of Highway 34.
-Following this gift, PPRI was able to lease approximately 10 acres of adjoining land from the City of Aurora.
-This area became a nucleus for PPRI management and high-diversity prairie restoration activities through the 1980s.
+Following this gift, we were able to lease approximately 10 acres of adjoining land from the City of Aurora.
+This area became a nucleus for our land management and high-diversity prairie restoration activities through the 1980s.
 In the 1990s, additional prairie plantings were completed across the highway north on Leadership Center ground.

 The trail began to take form in the '90s, as well, and included a collaborative project to construct an experimental bridge across the Lincoln Creek on Leadership Center property.
 With completion of the bridge and additional trail work by the city, the trail now extends from the east edge of town west to Streeter Park and the north residential area of Parkview Estates.

-This preserve is important to PPRI history because it is where the early attempts to plant high diversity prairies — 100+ species — from harvested seed took place.
-There are five different plantings on the PPRI land and four plantings on Leadership Center land north of Highway 34.
+This preserve is important to our history because it is where the early attempts to plant high diversity prairies — 100+ species — from harvested seed took place.
+There are five different plantings on Lincoln Creek and four plantings on Leadership Center land north of Highway 34.

 Prescribed burning has continued on a regular basis since 1981, primarily to control brome grass and to encourage the growth of native grasses and wildflowers.

 Located at N Street and McCullough Lane in Aurora, Nebraska.